's public works garage, now under construction, is $1.8 million over budget, township supervisors reported at their meeting Thursday night.

 Finance manager Jim Farley informed the board that the garage, which would centralize public works under one roof – the department currently uses four buildings around the township – said the final projected cost for the building is $4.8 million.

-The project had started $1 million over budget because the lowest bid for construction was $4.75 million, but the township had only budgeted $3.7 million.
+The project had started $1 million over budget because the was $4.75 million, but the township had only budgeted $3.7 million.

 But with solicitor fees, plus architectural, engineering and miscellaneous costs, the total will hit about $5.5 million, Farley said.